-These unaudited condensed consolidated financial statements and accompanying notes have been prepared in accordance with US GAAP for interim financial information and with the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, they do not include all of the information and notes required by US GAAP for complete financial statements and should be read in conjunction with the Company's audited consolidated financial statements and notes thereto for the year ended December 31, 2020 included in our prospectus.
-In the opinion of the Company, the accompanying unaudited condensed consolidated financial statements contain all adjustments, consisting of only normal recurring adjustments, necessary for a fair statement of its financial position as of June 30, 2021 and its results of operations, comprehensive (loss) income and shareholders' equity for the six months ended June 30, 2021 and 2020, and cash flows for the six months ended June 30, 2021 and 2020.
+These unaudited condensed consolidated financial statements and accompanying notes should be read in conjunction with the Company's audited consolidated financial statements and notes thereto for the year ended December 31, 2020 included elsewhere in this prospectus.
+In the opinion of the Company, the accompanying unaudited condensed consolidated financial statements contain all adjustments, consisting of only normal recurring adjustments, necessary for a fair statement of its financial position as of March 31, 2021 and its results of operations for the three months ended March 31, 2021 and 2020, and cash flows, comprehensive income and shareholders' equity for the three months ended March 31, 2021 and 2020.
 The condensed consolidated balance sheet at December 31, 2020, was derived from audited annual financial statements but does not contain all of the footnote disclosures from the annual financial statements.